-Arkansas lawmakers criticize Trump shifting Cuba policy
+Arkansas Lawmakers Criticize Trump Shifting Cuba Policy

-LITTLE ROCK - Members of Arkansas' congressional delegation are criticizing President Donald Trump's decision to restore some travel and economic restrictions on Cuba that were lifted as part of former President Barack Obama administration's historic easing.
+LITTLE ROCK - Members of Arkansas' congressional delegation are criticizing President Donald Trump's decision to restore some travel and economic restrictions on Cuba that were lifted as part of the Obama administration's historic easing.

 Comments